-As I embark on my fourth year teaching at Industrial, I look back on my educational and professional careers up to this point, reminiscing and appreciating all the instructors and colleagues who have guided me, just as I hope to do for my students.
+As I embark on my fifth year teaching at Industrial, I look back on my educational and professional careers up to this point, reminiscing and appreciating all the instructors and colleagues who have guided me, just as I hope to do for my students.

 Born and raised in the district, I attended Vanderbilt Elementary (Industrial Elementary East) and graduated from Industrial High School in 2001.
 After marrying my high school sweetheart, Cody Bullock, in 2004, I received a BA in Humanities: English, with a Minor in Communications and ELA Teacher Certification 8-12 from University of Houston-Victoria (Summa Cum Laude Graduate).

 I developed a broad range of writing skills through experience in broadcast media writing for Clear Channel Communications, grant writing for area non-profit organizations, and tutoring college students and staff members at University of Houston-Victoria.